mpfoley73/blogdown-website/content/post/2021-07-27-how-i-created-this-website/index.md

 The "Li" icon is actuall a png file named "logo.png".
 You can specify a different file name, or overwrite the file.
 It is located at /themes/hugo-lithium/static/images.
 I made own logo, similar to the defaul, but with my own initials.

 Commit your changes back to the origin remote.
-Netify will update your website automatically.
+Netlify will update your website automatically.

 ## 5. Write Your First Post